Couldn't offer prayers at Jalandhar temple as authorities unable to make arrangements: PM | Politics

 ''They said you leave by helicopter, such is the situation of the government here...
 But I will come here again and pay obeisance at the temple,'' said Modi as he addressed the gathering ahead of the February 20 polls to the 117-member state assembly.

-The party (Congress) is ''disintegrating'' and its leaders are exposing it, he said, adding the party had deep animosity with Punjab and Punjabis, and created thousands of obstacles for those who wanted to work. ''In Punjab, the National Democratic Alliance (NDA) will form government.
+''In Punjab, the National Democratic Alliance (NDA) will form government.
 In Punjab, a new chapter of development will start.
 I want to assure people, especially the youth, that for their brighter future, we will not leave any stone unturned,'' said Modi, who had on February 8 addressed a virtual rally for the polls.
-The country is moving ahead with the pledge of a new India and it can be realised when there will be a ''Nawa (new) Punjab'', he said.
-It will be that ''Nawa Punjab in which traditions and development will go together, one which will be free from debt and full of opportunities, where every Dalit will get respect and honour and at every step there will be equal opportunity, that Nawa Punjab where there will be no scope for corruption and mafia, and rule of law will prevail,'' he said, asserting the BJP-led NDA has a vision for a new Punjab.
+The country is moving ahead with the pledge of a new India and it can be realised when there will be a ''Nawa Punjab'', he said.
+It will be that ''Nawa Punjab in which traditions and development will go together, one which will be free from debt and full of opportunities, where every Dalit will get respect and honour and at every step there will be equal opportunity, that Nawa Punjab where there will be no scope for corruption and mafia, and rule of law will prevail,'' he said.
 On the Congress infighting, Modi asked the gathering if those who fight among themselves can give a stable government.
 The Congress policies have destroyed industries and affected employment in Punjab, he said.

 Recalling his 2014 Lok Sabha poll campaign as the BJP's PM candidate, he said his plane was not allowed to fly as ''the Congress' namdar and its yuvraj (prince), who was just an MP,'' had a programme near Amritsar.